 3. May I pay with a personal check?

 Yes, personal checks are always accepted unless you are paying for a tax year that is already in the foreclosure process.
 Once we send out the certified foreclosure letter in December, personal checks will no longer be accepted for that tax year's payments or fees.
-Then you must pay with certified funds, money order, bank check, cash, or online (guide to paying online) with a credit card.
-NOTE: The $100 fee cannot be paid online.
-You must send us a Cashier's Check or Money Order.
+You must pay with certified funds, money order, bank check, or cash.
+NOTE: We request the $100 fee to be paid with a separate Cashier's Check or Money Order.

 4. When and how much interest is added to my taxes?